 The states challenging this rule in this case are Arkansas, Missouri, Iowa, Nebraska, North Dakota, and South Dakota; joined by A.F., a

-Minor, represented by Sara Ford; they are asking the court to stop the effects of Title IX in their states.
-This request was granted by the Eastern District Court of Missouri on July 24, 2024.
+Minor, represented by Sara Ford, are asking the court to stop the rule’s effects as their lawsuit continues.
+The Eastern District Court of Missouri granted this request on July 24, 2024.
+The government has appealed that ruling to the Eighth Circuit Court of Appeals.

 • Louisiana et al. v.
 Department of Education

-On April 29, 2024, four states led by Louisiana challenged the Title IX rule, alleging that its application would harm cisgender children at school facilities and that sex discrimination does not include gender discrimination.
+On April 29, 2024, four states led by Louisiana challenged the Title IX rule, alleging that its application would harm cisgender students and that sex discrimination does not include discrimination based on gender identity.

-Louisiana, Mississippi, Montana, and Idaho are the states challenging Title IX in this case; they are asking the court to stop its effects in their states, a request granted by the Western District of Louisiana on June 13, 2024.
+Louisiana, Mississippi, Montana, and Idaho are the states challenging the Title IX rule in this case; they are asking the court to stop the effects of the rule as the case continues, a request granted by the Western District of Louisiana on June 13, 2024.
+The government has appealed that decision to the Fifth Circuit Court of Appeals.

 • Tennessee et al. v.
 Department of Education